h365chen/socassess/docs/src/missing_dependencies.md

 # Missing Dependencies

 Unexpected failure is about potential issues within each test case.
-However, a test case could also fail because its a prerequisite test case has failed.
+However, a test case could also fail because its prerequisite test case has failed.

 In general, when it comes to unit testing, most people will think that test cases should be isolated from others.
 It does work.
 It is because software